-Cedric Scott is in his fourth season on the Jaguars coaching staff as assistant strength and conditioning coach working under Head of Strength and Conditioning Tom Myslinski.
+Cedric Scott is in his fifth season on the Jaguars coaching staff as assistant strength and conditioning coach working under Head of Strength and Conditioning Tom Myslinski.

 Scott worked briefly in 2012 at the University of North Carolina in the strength and conditioning department before joining the Jaguars.
 He previously served three years (2009-11) at the University of Southern Mississippi on the strength and conditioning staff, also spending his last two years as head strength and conditioning coach for men’s basketball.
 He was a graduate assistant in 2008.
 Scott was a standout defensive end for Southern Mississippi, where he received his bachelor’s degree in exercise physiology and his master’s degree in sports administration.
 A two-time Conference USA champion and Conference Defensive Player of the Year in 2000, Scott earned All-America honors as a senior defensive end and posted career totals of 199 tackles, 47 tackles for losses and 26 quarterback sacks.
 On September 12, 2015, Scott was inducted into Southern Mississippi’s Athletic Hall of Fame.